styxofsyntax/Autonomous-Detection-and-Segmentation-of-Prohibited-Items-in-Luggage-Using-Deep-Learning-Techniques/README.md

 1. **Activate Your Environment:**

-`bash
-  conda activate your-environment-name`
+`conda activate your-environment-name`

 2. **Install ipykernel:**

-`bash
-  conda install ipykernel`
+`conda install ipykernel`
 OR

-`bash
-  pip install ipykernel`
+`pip install ipykernel`

 3. **Add Environment as a Kernel:**

-`bash
-  python -m ipykernel install --user --name=your-environment-name`
+`python -m ipykernel install --user --name=your-environment-name`

 4. **Launch Jupyter Notebook/Lab:**
    When you create or open a notebook, select your-environment-name from the kernel dropdown menu under Kernel > Change kernel.